ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Conclusion

-Our work is the first to demonstrate the implications of implicit bias theory for membership inference attacks.
+\emph{ImpMIA} advances Membership Inference by introducing a simple theory-driven white-box attack which leverages the implicit bias in neural-nets.
+It outperforms both black- and white-box baselines in scenarios where the attacked network's training procedure \& settings are unknown.
+By resorting to pure optimization of KKT conditions on the attacked model's parameters (without the need to train any reference models), our method allows efficient scaling to very large candidate pools (see \Cref{app:abl_large_pool}).
+The white-box assumption is increasingly realistic as many modern models are publicly released with their full parameters. \emph{ImpMIA} is best suited for scenarios where the training-set is contained in the examined-set.
+However, we show that this assumption can be relaxed (\Cref{app:abl_coverage}), and that \emph{ImpMIA} is competitive even at low coverage of the training-set (only 10\%), and becomes superior at high coverage.
+Our work is the first to demonstrate the implications of implicit bias theory to membership inference attacks.
 More broadly, it provides a concrete case study of how insights from implicit bias theory, which have largely been developed in idealized or small-scale settings, can be instantiated in practical machine learning tasks, going beyond theory and toy examples to real datasets, larger neural networks, and standard training regimes. \emph{ImpMIA} provides a step forward in practical privacy auditing, establishing a bridge between implicit bias theory and applied machine learning.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

 This research was funded by the European Union (ERC grant No. 101142115).
 GV is supported by the Israel Science Foundation (grant No. 2574/25), by a research grant from Mortimer Zuckerman (the Zuckerman STEM Leadership Program), and by research grants from the Center for New Scientists at the Weizmann Institute of Science, and the Shimon and Golde Picker -- Weizmann Annual Grant.